la2050/archive/_projects/2015/chime-changing-hearts-and-images-with-multimedia-empowerment.md

    There are no prerequisites, but each youth needs to make a commitment to the Program and be enrolled in one of the selected schools.
 Furthermore, the principal and one teacher from each school will be involved as well.
 Lastly, we will involve the parents of each student.
 In short, we will collaborate with the community!

    The young people in this program will come from all sections of life, especially under-served communities.
 Every young person has a need to feel included, needed, productive and valued, in order to feel life is worthwhile – the more diverse, the better!
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Heart and Soul has extensive knowledge of and experience in creating and implementing after school programs.
-The CHIME Program, as proposed and outlined above, will cost $100,000.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- CHIME Project Budget:

-   $12,000 – Director
-   $ 6,000 – Teacher
-   $ 6,000 – Teacher
-   $ 6,000 – Teacher
-   $ 4,000 – Mentor
-   $ 4,000 – Mentor
-   $ 4,000 – Mentor
-   $ 8,000 – Consultant & Professional Fees
-   $ 6,000 – Insurance
-   $ 1,200 – Travel/Field Trip
-   $24,000 – Equipment
-   $ 6,000 – Software
-   $ 3,000 – Supplies
-   $ 1,400 – Printing & Copying
-   $ 880 – Telephone
-   $ 520 – Postage & Delivery
-   $ 7,000 – Facility & Utilities

-   $100,000 TOTAL
 How do you plan to scale the success of your proposal?: >- The culmination event at the end of CHIME will showcase the success of our students before the community – the success will be evident by the student’s